PJ-Oscheh/LineageOS-Installer/batch-scripts_prebuilt/What is this (and file desc.).md

-setup.bat will not work correctly unless the files are layed out as they are above. (so it will not function correctly inside youur clone)
+setup.bat will not work correctly unless the files are layed out as they are above. (so it will not function correctly inside your clone)

-And this goes without saying; feel free to modify these files!
-A gist is created for 'install.bat', and a link can be found in 'README.md' in the root of the `master` branch.
-I will create gists for the other scripts if that is requested.